 - 11.6.2 Impact fees shall normally be collected as a condition for the issuance of a certificate of occupancy.
-In the case of impact fees for off-site capital improvements that are to be constructed simultaneously with new development, and where sufficient non-impact fee funds have been appropriated to create the capital improvements, the fee may be collected at the time a building permit is issued.
-The Town of Exeter and the fee payer may establish an alternate, mutually acceptable schedule of payment. - 11.6.3 Any person who seeks a permit for new development, may be required to pay the public capital facility impact fees established by the Town of Exeter authorized under this Ordinance, except where all or part of the fees are waived in accordance with the criteria for waivers established in this Ordinance.
+The Town of Exeter and the fee payer may establish an alternate, mutually acceptable schedule of payment.
+The Code Enforcement Officer may accept impact fee payment at the time the building permit is issued. - 11.6.3 Any person who seeks a permit for new development, may be required to pay the public capital facility impact fees established by the Town of Exeter authorized under this Ordinance, except where all or part of the fees are waived in accordance with the criteria for waivers established in this Ordinance.